clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 mariadb-config   1         9m
 ```

-You can see the contents of the ConfigMap with the `kubectl describe` command.
+The contents of the ConfigMap can be viewed with the `kubectl describe` command.
 Note that the full contents of the file is visible, and that the keyname is in fact the file name, `max_allowed_packet.cnf`.

 ```
 $ kubectl describe cm mariadb-config